detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

   #### Enforcement

+  The government shall not force people to reveal private information or encrypted data on one’s computer or phone or knowingly introduce backdoors into software.
 The government shall not add or mandate encryption backdoors be introduced nor shall the government create tools to break encryption.

-- **Private Pivacy**: The government shall not enter or search the private domain of a citizen without an appropriate warrant.
+- **Private Pivacy**: Citizens shall have the right to privacy within their private spaces.

   #### Confict

-  There may be times when the interest of the public seems more important than an individual’s right
+  There may be times when the interest of the public seems more important than an individual’s right.

   #### Enforcement

+  The government shall not enter or search the private domain of a citizen without an appropriate warrant.
 Law enforcement must acquire a warrant from a judge to enter/search one's private domain.

 $\pagebreak$

-- **Health Care**: The government shall not enter or search the private domain of a citizen without an appropriate warrant.
+- **Health Care**: Citizens shall have the right to healthcare and care in the case of an emergency.

   #### Confict